ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 | Scaling | Scale your VMware infrastructure as requested. | Choose the capacity for your VMware Solutions instances. |
 | Upgrading |  | Keep your VMware environment updated.
 For more information, see [Preventing problems with Active Directory](/docs/vmwaresolutions?topic=vmwaresolutions-adds-intro#adds-intro-prevent-probs) and [VMware Update Manager](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vum). |
 {: row-headers}
 {: caption="Table 4.
-Responsibilities for change management for VMware Solutions Dedicated" caption-side="top"}
+Responsibilities for change management for VMware Solutions Dedicated" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-change-management-dedicated-table}